-Because joint cartilage contains collagen, and joint pain often comes from collagen loss, it is thought that collagen can reduce joint pain.
-Studies show that hydrolyzed collagen (or collagen hydrolysate) can help strengthen your joints and help with pain caused by conditions like osteoarthritis.
+Because joint cartilage contains collagen, and joint pain often comes from collagen loss, it’s thought that collagen can reduce joint pain.

-In one study in rats, researchers found that hydrolyzed collagen increased the organic content of bones and had a beneficial impact on osteoporosis.
-More research is needed to determine if other sources of collagen in other forms help, too.
+More research is needed to determine if other sources of collagen in other forms help too.

 Your skin is made up of collagen proteins, so it makes sense that collagen supplements can heal it.
-The effectiveness of products depends on how the collagen is made, and how the body uses it.
-There haven’t been long-term studies with large groups of people, but one 2014 study reports that taking Viscoderm supplements, which contain hydrolyzed collagen, twice a day can repair sun damage, improve sebum and hydration levels, and tone the skin.
+The effectiveness of products depends on how the collagen is made and how the body uses it.

-The U.S. Food and Drug Administration (FDA) has also approved the use of hydrolyzed collagen implants to smooth wrinkles and fix acne scars.
-There are other claims that hydrolyzed collagen can be used in skin creams to improve skin structure, but they are not always backed up by research.
+There are other claims that collagen can be used in skin creams to improve skin structure, but they aren’t backed up by research.

-The FDA has recalled many products containing hydrolyzed collagen because manufacturers have made false claims about what they can do.
-Sometimes labels promise fixes that actually require medical attention, the FDA said in a
+The FDA has recalled several products containing hydrolyzed collagen because manufacturers have made false claims about what they can do.
+Sometimes, labels promise fixes that actually require medical attention, the FDA said in a